clocklimited/navy-clock-prepare/README.md

 This is an Order which is used by [Captains](http://github.com/microadam/navy-captain) as part of the Navy deployment suite.

-It does the following actions:
+It does the following actions (note, these steps will only be run on the 'master' Captain):

 * Clone a specified GIT repository to a specified prepare location OR execute a fetch on the existing GIT repository
 * Compare currently checked out branch or tag to the one we are trying to checkout.
 If the commit hash is the same, skip remaining steps